Don’t ask to go to a “kaiseki restaurant”; ask for a good ryotei!

 Kaiseki is the cuisine.
 It refers to the many small and finely presented dishes that typify Japanese fine dining.
-It’s usually made of seafood, vegetables and fruits.
+It usually features dishes of seafood, vegetables and fruits.
 Sometimes it includes other meats and ingredients.

 A ryotei is a fine dining restaurant.
 They almost always serve very traditional and very high quality kaiseki.
 Years ago, you could only go to a ryotei if someone introduced you to one, just like you could only meet a geisha through her current clients.
 Nowadays, ryotei are often public, but they are still high quality and quite expensive.